UnumID/Vagrant/README.md

 More info on Vagrant commands can be obtained by simply entering `vagrant` into the CLI.

 ## Sharing Files from Host to VM
 Vagrant by default sets up the directory you ran `vagrant up` in as a shared volume on the guest OS.
 So any files you put in the `windows11`, for example, are automatically shared with the VM on the vm's user's path.
-The exist path is actually part of the `up` output.
+The exact path is actually part of the `up` output.
 You can find it by looking for `Mounting shared folders...`

 ### Vagrant scp plugin
 Alternatively one can use the vagrant scp plugin.
 It can be installed by